Grand Quartier Général (1939–1940): German invasion

 After the Battle of France began on 10 May 1940 GQG was found to be too unwieldy to respond quickly.
 Some changes were made, with Doumenc and the head of the fourth bureau moving from Montry to Georges' headquarters at Ferte-sous-Jouarre to better liaise with the Northeast Army.
 Initially optimistic about the state of their defences, the staff at GQG became more nervous after the fall of Sedan on 14 May.
 Struggling to find reserves to stem the German advance the GQG officers worked longer and longer hours and relations with other units became fraught.
 On 19 May Gamelin, who had been under pressure from president of the CSG Paul Reynaud to resign since before the offensive, was replaced by General Maxime Weygand.
 Weygand's arrival restored some energy to GQG and improved relations with Georges but worsening results in the field and the unfolding collapse of the French army soon shook their confidence.

 The speed of the German advance threatened the security of GQG and it was soon forced to pull back from the front lines.
 GQG established its point of retreat to be Briare in Loiret on 17 May to be close to Tours, the place designated as a fallback location for the French government ministries in Paris.
 The move was ordered at 14:30 on 8 June, having been delayed by Weygand to preserve the morale of French armies in the field.
 The move was carried out from midnight that night and through the next day by rail and road to in stages to preserve continuity of command.
 The last elements of GQG withdrew from Montry at 10:00 on 9 June, with German forces just a few miles away.
 General Georges joined Weygand at Briare, uniting their commands for the first time.

-At Briare GQG took up residence in nearby Vaugereau, Weygand and Doumenc at the Mugeut Chateau and Georges in the Beauvoir Castle in Briare.
+At Briare GQG took up residence in nearby Vaugereau, Weygand and Doumenc at the Muguet Chateau and Georges in the Beauvoir Castle in Briare.
 The reduced distances between the various units led to greater efficiency for GQG, but the French retreat soon forced them to move again.
-At 17.00 on 15 June GQG moved south to Vichy, on 17 June to Ussel, 19 June to La Bourboule and 20 June to Montauban.
+At 17:00 on 15 June GQG moved south to Vichy, on 17 June to Ussel, 19 June to La Bourboule and 20 June to Montauban.
 These movements had little planning and GQG was forced to occupy whatever spaces were available, including hotels, spas and schools.
 The staff officers of GQG, spending much of their time on the road, grew despondent and frustrated at not being able to fight the enemy directly.
 The eventual signing of the armistice was greeted with a sense of acceptance and relief.
 GQG moved one last time to Clermont-Ferrand at the end of June prior to its disbandment on 1 July 1940.